ejh243/BrainFANS/docs/development-pipeline.md

 ## Step Three: Create a new branch

-Create a new development branch with a name that is relevant to the issue that you are resolving:
+Switch back over to the teminal and create a new development branch with a name that is relevant to the issue that you are resolving:

 ```console
 # Creates new branch and moves you onto your branch